 This lens was introduced in 1981 and retired in 1989.
 It replaced the 1977 Ai version with the same optics which were superior to the pre-Ai versions by having a smaller front element and a larger rear element allowing for more even coverage of the camera sensor.
-It doesn't feature close-range correction like its faster cousins the f/2.8 and f/2.0 28mm lenses.
-It has a 0.18 meters / 7 inches minimum focus.
+It also has some thicker elements which help with the peripheral brightness.
+It doesn't feature close-range correction like its faster cousins the 28mm f/2.8 Ai-S and 28mm f/2.0 Ai-S lenses.
+It has a 0.3 meters / 1 foot minimum focus which gives it a reproduction ratio of 1:7.4.
 About 40,000 units were produced.

 This lens is Ai-S compatible so it will work with some Nikon bodies in program and aperture